ned1313/azure-swa-hugo-blog/website/content/status/bilberry-theme-released.md

 showDate: true
 ---
 I'm glad to announce the release of my new blog.
-The focus here will be around DevOps best practices and observations and maybe the odd link to cat videos!
+The focus here will be around DevOps best practices, observations and maybe the odd link to cat videos!